-The TESOL certification program is aligned to recognized TESOL guidelines.
-It is designed to meet the needs of individuals interested in teaching ESL, ESP, and EFL at home and abroad.
-The certificate is an excellent way to diversify an undergraduate or graduate degree.
+The TESOL certificate program is aligned to recognized TESOL guidelines to meet the needs of individuals interested in teaching ESL, ESP, and EFL at home and abroad.
+This certificate is offered as a stand-alone program but is also an excellent way to add depth and practical skills to an undergraduate or graduate degree enrollment.
+Undergraduates may earn this certificate while earning their bachelor's degrees by enrolling in the TESOL minor (non-English majors) or TESOL concentration (English TESOL majors.
+Active graduate students may discuss concurrent enrollment options with their department chair.
 More information is provided in the English Department section of this catalog.